vercel/nextjs-subscription-payments/README.md

   - Price 3: 16 GBP per month
   - Price 4: 160 GBP per year
   - [...]: additional currency and interval combinations

-### Set content access roles on your products.

-If you want to give users that are subscribed to a certain product special access, you can set an `accessRole` on the product using the Stripe metadata.
-When creating a product in the Stripe Dashboard, click "Additional options" > "Add metadata" and add the `accessRole` key and a value, e.g. `premium`.

-The `accessRole` value will be synced to the product in your Supabase database in the `access_role` column.
-This means we can use it to create sophisticated data access policies, as you can see in the [schema.sql](./schema.sql) file.

 ### Configure the Stripe customer portal